Totem Teddy

 In 1914, a crate arrived at the University of Northern Colorado from alumnus Andrew Thompson, superintendent of schools in southeastern Alaska.
 Within the crate was a totem pole that would become emblematic at UNC for 88 years, giving the university its bear mascot, garnering the nickname “Totem Teddy,” and standing as a touchstone for school spirit.
 The first mention of the Bear Clan pole in Greeley appeared in the Christmas issue of the school’s newspaper/magazine, The Crucible, in 1914.

 In 1947, after a new technicolor paint job, Teddy was kidnapped and not recovered until he was found almost a month later on the oval at CSU.
-One year later, the bear, severely pecked in spite of his armor, was removed from the totem pole and placed in a glass case in the Carter Hall Library.
-Outside, a 600-pound cement replica supported in part by a steel rod embedded in the pole took the real Teddy's place atop the pole.
+One year later, the bear, severely pecked despite his armor, was removed from the totem pole and placed in a glass case in the Carter Hall Library.
+Outside, a 600-pound cement replica supported in part by a steel rod embedded in the pole took the real Teddy’s place atop the pole.

 By 1953, the totem pole had been moved from its original position in front of Cranford Hall to a location outside of Bru-Inn.
 While there he was sawed in half, toppled, set afire, tarred and feathered and generally vandalized by school rivals.